Sub2Rhys/TCP-Backend/README.md

 ## Configuring The Backend
 My best advice is to restart Openfire after you've configured everything to ensure everythings working and updated (search for Openfire in task manager and close it).

+Run `install.bat` to download all the packages, and then run `run.bat`.
+Running `run.bat` once will generate the `config.json` file, after this make sure you modify `config.json` and not `config_template.json`.

-Assuming you're someone who's used LawinV2 or Reload, this shouldn't be too complicated.
-Modify the `config.json` to fit your needs, such as Discord tokens, IPs, ports etc. Remember that the `xmpp.address` at the top should be a public one people can access, such as a [Radmin](https://www.radmin-vpn.com/) IP.
+Modify the `config.json` to fit your needs.
+Remember that the `xmpp.address` at the top should be a public one people can access, such as a [Radmin](https://www.radmin-vpn.com/) IP.

 <img width="411" height="598" alt="be95e983-f867-4ca7-b631-5456aa24601f" src="https://github.com/user-attachments/assets/e78aacab-75e3-4d7d-980a-1b079b7d1994" />